 When you enable CORS with miniOrange reverse proxy, a proxy link for your target domain will be created.
 Now you can access the resources of the target domain easily by enabling CORS.
 This way you can access all the resources of any origin(or domain) with the help of CORS.

-How does CORS feature works at the client’s end?
+How does the CORS (cross origin resource sharing) feature work at the client’s end?

-Let’s begin, how this CORS feature would work in a scenario where a client of the user, who has enabled CORS feature, wants to access the user’s server:
+Let’s enable CORS (cross origin resource sharing) feature that’ll work in a scenario where a client of the user, who has enabled reverse proxy with CORS(cross origin resource sharing) feature, wants to access the user’s server: